Proposal aims to pay Seattle Uber drivers for time spent waiting for a ride

 “We are the ones driving.
 We are the ones buying our car.
 We are the one repairing our car.
 We are the ones paying our insurance,” Kuel said.

-Michael Wolfe, executive director of the driver group Drive Forward, which receives funding from the ride-hailing companies, warned riders could see fare increases or drivers could see the companies clamp down on how much work they can get on the apps.
+Michael Wolfe, executive director of the driver group Drive Forward, which has received funding from the ride-hailing companies, warned riders could see fare increases or drivers could see the companies clamp down on how much work they can get on the apps.

 “Limiting access to a source of income when there’s a recession is really just not good policy,” Wolfe said.